vaadin/vaadin-icons-addon/README.md

 ## Usage

 * Add the add-on to your Vaadin project.
 * Ensure that your theme contains addons.scss and it contains the following lines.
-This should happen when mvn vaadin:update-theme is run.
+Updating addons.scss should happen when mvn vaadin:update-theme goal is executed.
 ```
 @import "../../../VAADIN/addons/vaadin-icons/vaadin-icons.scss";